 Let's start off with Web Hosting Hub.
-They're a great choice if you're just starting out in web design, or if you have very straightforward needs for your small to medium-sized website.
-They specializes in providing low-cost, reliable, feature-rich shared hosting.
+They're a great choice if you're just starting out in your business endeavours, or if you have very straightforward needs for your small to medium-sized business.
+Web Hosting Hub specializes in providing low-cost, reliable, feature-rich shared hosting.
 So, if you're looking to keep your expenses under control, but also have solid hosting with lots of features, then Web Hosting Hub is a perfect fit.

 On top of all that, their US-based customer support is excellent.
 Support is available via chat, email, and telephone 24 hours a day.
 Additional security features are also available, like daily site backups and SSL certificates.

 To ensure they're a good fit for your needs, they offer a very generous 90-day money back guarantee.
 Web Hosting Hub is tough to beat, so if you think they might fit your business needs, give them a closer look.

 If you're interested, I put together a tutorial that walks you step-by-step through the process of signing up with Web Hosting Hub, How To Set Up Simple, Easy, Low-Cost Web Hosting With Web Hosting Hub.
 Give it a look!

 Next, let's take a look at some companies who offer several different kinds of web hosting, depending on your needs...

 If you're looking for a web host that will grow with you as your business expands, then SiteGround is a great choice.
 SiteGround has a solid reputation in web design circles as one of the most popular, reliable web hosting companies in the market.
 They specialize in offering a wide variety of hosting types, from shared plans starting at just $4/month, to dedicated, cloud, and managed WordPress hosting.
 All SiteGround plans are backed by their fast, secure infrastructure.